MicrosoftDocs/WSL/WSL/use-custom-distro.md

 ![Example of the code above running in WSL](./media/run-any-distro-customuser.png)

-To learn more about configuring WSL settings, see [Launch commands & configurations](./manage.md#configure-per-distro-launch-settings-with-wslconf).
+To learn more about configuring WSL settings, see [Configure settings with .wslconfig and wsl.conf](./manage.md#configure-settings-with-wslconfig-and-wslconf).

 ## Use a custom Linux distribution